-- Social refinement arrives at an end: On this day people having a place with all stations and statement of faith welcome each.
-They overlook their class contrasts and play holi with full fun.
+- Social refinement arrives at an end: On this day people having a place with all stations and statements of faith welcome each.
+They overlook their class contrasts and play Holi with full fun.

 - Love: This festival signifies love among family members and additionally pariahs.

-- Spritual recharging: Holi is a period for otherworldly reestablishment and for securing repressed hostilities.
+- Spiritual recharging: Holi is a period for otherworldly reestablishment and for securing repressed hostilities.